bboc/s3patterns/slides/src/making-and-evolving-agreements/objections.md

 * ...can be recorded in the logbook
     * ...to further evolve agreements
     * ...to set evaluation criteria (including review date)

+* Consent is the absence of objections
+    * everyone affected by a decision can "live with it"
+    * consent is not consensus with unanimity
+* Consent is used to make and evolve all agreements in a circle
+* Every agreement has a review date